Code-Institute-Submissions/band-website-1/README.md

-# The Beatles band website
+# Band Website

-A showcase website for the band to exhibit their music and videos, as well as their availability to perform at weddings and Christmas parties.
+A showcase website for a band to exhibit their music and videos, as well as their availability to perform at weddings and Christmas parties.
+For this project I used The Beatles as the band in question.

 Built for Project no.1 in the Full Stack Software Development bootcamp at Code Institute, in the User Centric Frontend Development lesson.